Garda Youth Diversion Programme

 Who decides on the level of supervision?

-The level of supervision is normally a matter decided by the JLO.
-Section 28(2) of the Children Act 2001 sets out the various matters which must be considered in deciding the appropriate level of supervision.
+The level of supervision is normally decided by the JLO.
+When deciding the level of supervision, they consider the following matters:

 • Seriousness of the child’s behaviour